MIS BA: Graph Durations

 The aim of this tool is to help you identify where bottle necks are occurring.

 “Avg. % time spent per case”

-Arguably the most interesting of the three.
-This is the percentage of time that a node takes in relation to it’s respective case over all cases on average.
+This is the average percentage of time that a node takes per case over all cases.
 So, in other words, if a node is costing your end users a lot of time, this value will be higher than the other nodes.

 “Number of cases used in”

 This metric is essential for qualifying a problem exposed by the previous metric, ‘Avg. % time spent per case’ - if the node has only been used in a few cases, then the average time is irrelevant, or at least not urgent.